aharden/aharden-puppet_ent_agent/README.md

 Services (DFS) namespaces with multiple folder targets to efficiently provide a single UNC path to the files for multi-site deployments.

+####`windows_task_min`

+The number of minutes to delay a scheduled task that will be configured to run an upgrade of the PE agent on a managed Windows system, if required.
+Defaults to 10 minutes.

 ####`version`

 On AIX/Solaris/Windows: The desired version of the PE agent to install.
 These OS families' native package providers don't support `ensure => latest`.
 This parameter defaults to the version of the running PE agent (which means agent upgrades aren't armed unless a newer version is set in the class declaration or hieradata).